br3ndonland/mws-restaurant-stage-1/info/p3-narrative.md

   - Cursors store data in `cursor.value`.
   - Next, I need to update `cursor.value.is_favorite`.
     - This step was difficult for me.
 I kept overwriting the entire database entry (the entire JSON object for the restaurant), instead of just changing the `is_favorite` attribute.
     - After several days of frustration, I realized that the syntax I was using was causing the problem.
 I was toggling favorite status with the [ternary conditional operator syntax](https://en.wikipedia.org/wiki/%3F:) `?:` from the [Doug Brown project 3 walkthrough](https://www.youtube.com/watch?v=a7i0U1aCBok).
-This syntax requires creation of a new object, like `const newStatus = cursor.value.is_favorite === 'true' ? 'false' : 'true'`, bu then updating the cursor with the new object `newStatus` just overwrites the entire cursor with `"true"`.
+This syntax requires creation of a new object, like `const newStatus = cursor.value.is_favorite === 'true' ? 'false' : 'true'`, but then updating the cursor with the new object `newStatus` just overwrites the entire cursor with `"true"`.
 Simply writing `cursor.value.is_favorite === 'true' ? 'false' : 'true'` throws an error.
 I tried modifying the `cursor.update()` command to be more specific, but it didn't work.
 I also tried including all the data in the `newStatus` object, but wasn't having success.
     - Success came when I got rid of the ternary conditional operator and used a traditional if/else statement instead.
 This allowed me to work directly with `cursor.value`, and update  `cursor.value.is_favorite` specifically.
   - Here's the updated `DBHelper.toggleFavorite()` static method at this point: